Federal Intelligence Service: 1960s

 A further laudable success involved the BND's activity during the Czech crisis in 1968; by then, the agency was led by the second president, Gerhard Wessel.
 With Pullach cryptography fully functioning, the BND predicted an invasion of Soviet and other Warsaw Pact troops into Czechoslovakia.
 CIA analysts on the other hand did not support the notion of "fraternal assistance" by the satellite states of Moscow; and US ambassador to the Soviet Union, Llewellyn Thompson, quite irritated, called the secret BND report he was given "a German fabrication".
 At 23:11 on 20 August 1968, BND radar operators first observed abnormal activity over Czech airspace.
 An agent on the ground in Prague called a BND out-station in Bavaria: "The Russians are coming."
 Warsaw Pact forces had moved as forecast.

 However, the slowly sinking efficiency of BND in the last years of Reinhard Gehlen became evident.
 By 1961, it was clear that the BND employed some men who were Soviet "moles"; they had come from the earlier Gehlen Organization.
 One mole, Heinz Felfe, was convicted of treason in 1963.
 Others were not uncovered during Gehlen's term in office.

 Gehlen's refusal to correct reports with questionable content strained the organization's credibility, and dazzling achievements became an infrequent commodity.
 A veteran agent remarked at the time that the BND pond then contained some sardines, though a few years earlier the pond had been alive with sharks.

 The fact that the BND could score certain successes despite East German communist Stasi interference, internal malpractice, inefficiencies and infighting, was primarily due to select members of the staff who took it upon themselves to step up and overcome then existing maladies.
 Abdication of responsibility by Reinhard Gehlen was the malignancy; cronyism remained pervasive, even nepotism (at one time Gehlen had 16 members of his extended family on the BND payroll).
 Only slowly did the younger generation then advance to substitute new ideas for some of the bad habits caused mainly by Gehlen's semi-retired attitude and frequent holiday absences.

-Gehlen was forced out in April 1968 due to "political scandal within the ranks", according to one source.
+Gehlen retired on 30 April 1968.
 His successor, Bundeswehr Brigadier General Gerhard Wessel, immediately called for a program of modernization and streamlining.
 With political changes in the West German government and a reflection that BND was at a low level of efficiency, the service began to rebuild.
 Years later, Wessel's obituary in the Los Angeles Times, reported that he "is credited with modernizing the BND by hiring academic analysts and electronics specialists".